 Clean Heavily Trafficked Areas

-To prevent excessive wear and tear on areas with the most foot traffic, aim to mop these sections once each week or more during messy seasons.
+To prevent excessive wear and tear on areas with the most foot traffic, aim to mop these sections once each week or more during wet seasons.
 Before mopping, wring out the mop thoroughly before placing it onto the hardwood.
-It should be just damp enough without dripping excess amounts of water onto the wood.
-If you notice any pools of water on the floor, be sure to clean these up to avoid any potential damage, especially if you have prefinished hardwood floors.
+It should be just damp enough without dripping excess amounts of water.
+If you notice any pools of water on the floor, clean these promptly to avoid any potential damage, especially if you have prefinished hardwood floors.

 Use a Designated Hardwood Floor Cleaner